 - City of Charlottesville Fire Department – 911

-Unregulated USTs are tanks that are used to store heating oil for use at the building where the tank is located.
-While technically these tanks are not regulated under the Federal and State UST regulations, they are regulated under UVA’s federally required SPCC Plan.
-Under the SPCC Plan, all USTs at UVA must meet the following specific minimum design requirements, be routinely inspected, and maintained as necessary.
+USTs that are not regulated are used to store heating oil for use at the building where the tank is located.
 Further information can be found in the Unregulated UST Maintenance document.

 State regulated ASTs